Capncavedan/omniauth/README.md

 Now if you visit `/login` and click the Login button, you should see the OmniAuth developer login screen.
 After submitting it, you are returned to your application at `Sessions#create`.
-The raise should now display all the Omniauth details you have available to integrate it into your own user management.
+The raise should now display all the Omniauth details you have available to integrate it into your own user management; look for the parameters hash listed on the Rails error page.

 If you want out of the box usermanagement, you should consider using Omniauth through Devise.
 Please visit the [Devise Github page](https://github.com/heartcombo/devise#omniauth)